1947 anti-Jewish riots in Aden: Casualties

 The official casualty count was 76–82 Jews (6 persons were unidentified) and 38 Arabs killed, and 76 Jews wounded.
 At least 87 Arabs were known to have been wounded but many others failed to report their condition.
 The dead included one Indian Medical Officer and one Levy.

 More than 100 Jewish shops were looted and 30 houses burned.
 An official enquiry conducted by Sir Harry Trusted determined that many individual Levies were sympathetic to the rioters and did not act to control them.
 Nine Levies were imprisoned for looting.
 Trusted put most of the blame on Yemeni "coolies," workers temporarily in the country who "have a low standard of life, are illiterate, fanatical and, when excited, may be savage."
 He did not find claims of Jewish sniping to be convincing, though the Governor Sir Reginald Champion secretly reported to the British government that the two military fatalities were killed "almost certainly by Jewish sniper."
 Jewish leaders acknowledged "many instances of Arabs and Indians sheltering and otherwise befriending their Jewish neighbours."

 Aftermath

+At least 448 Arabs were arrested for their involvement in the pogroms.
+By 31 December 1947, 226 had stood trial.
+Twelve of them received 2-year sentences, 34 received 18-month sentences, and 128 of them received one year in prison or less.
+Some offenders were also fined or caned.

 The Aden government established a second enquiry, under magistrate K. Bochgaard, to consider claims for compensation.
 Claims totalling more than one million pounds were submitted, exceeding the total annual income of the colony.
 On the grounds that most of the damage was inflicted by non-residents of Aden, Bochgaard awarded £240,000 with a maximum of £7,500 per claim.
 The Aden government then further reduced the maximum per claim to £300 with some options for interest-free loans, much to the anger of the Aden Jewish community.

 Shortly after the riots, Aden's Jewish community almost entirely left, together with most of the Yemeni Jewish community.